Bibobu/python-tools/plot/README.md

 ![An image to show the style.](./Test_picture.png)

+If `Old.mplstyle` is in `.config/matplotlib/stylelib` (default on Linux systems) or your matplotlib config directory, `qp` will try to use it as a default.

 ## Other scripts

 Other scripts are very specific stuff and all.
 Non of then is to be released